-- Microbial contaminants, such as viruses and bacteria, that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - Inorganic contaminants, such as salts and metals, that can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals that are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems. - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.
+- Microbial contaminants, such as viruses and bacteria, that may come from sewage treatment plants, septic systems, agricultural livestock operations, - Inorganic contaminants, such as salts and metals, that can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals that are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems. - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.

-In order to ensure that tap water is safe to drink, USEPA and the state Department of Health Services (Department) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-Department regulations also establish limits for contaminants in bottled water that must provide the same protection for public health.
+In order to ensure that tap water is safe to drink, USEPA and the State Water Resources Control Board (State Board) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+State Board regulations also establish limits for contaminants in bottled water that provide the same protection for public health.

 Tables 1, 2, 3, 4, 5 and 6 list all of the drinking water contaminants that were detected during the most recent sampling for the constituent.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
-The Department requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
+The State Board allows us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of the data, though representative of the water quality, are more than one year old.

-TABLE 1 - SAMPLING RESULTS SHOWING THE DETECTION OF LEAD AND COPPER Lead and Copper No. of samples collected 90 th percentile level detected No. Sites exceeding AL AL MCLG Typical Source of Contaminant Lead (ppb) 10 2 0 15 2 Internal corrosion of household water plumbing systems; discharges from industrial manufacturers; erosion of natural deposits.
-Copper (ppm) 10 .19 0 1.3 0.17 Internal corrosion of household water plumbing systems; erosion of natural deposits; leaching from wood preservatives.
+Lead and Copper No. of samples collected 90 th percentile level detected No. Sites exceeding AL AL MCLG Typical Source of Contaminant Lead (ppb) 10 ND 0 15 2 Internal corrosion of household water plumbing systems; discharges from industrial manufacturers; erosion of natural deposits.
+Copper (ppm) 10 .15 0 1.3 0.17 Internal corrosion of household water plumbing systems; erosion of natural deposits; leaching from wood preservatives.

-Any violation of an MCL or AL is asterisked.
+^{}Any violation of an MCL or AL is asterisked.

-TABLE 2 - SAMPLING RESULTS FOR SODIUM AND HARDNESS Chemical or Constituent (and reporting units) Sample Date Level Detected Range of Detections MCL PHG (MCLG) Typical Source of Contaminant Calcium (ppm) - Eel River 2013 28 none none Generally found in ground and surface water Magnesium (ppm) - Eel River 2013 9.9 none none Generally found in ground and surface water Sodium (ppm) - Eel River Tobin Well 2013 2006 9.2 27 none none Generally found in ground and surface water Hardness (ppm) - Eel River Tobin Well 2013 2006 110 120 none none Generally found in ground and surface water
+TABLE 2 - SAMPLING RESULTS FOR SODIUM AND HARDNESS Chemical or Constituent (and reporting units) Sample Date Level Detected Range of Detections MCL PHG (MCLG) Typical Source of Contaminant Calcium (ppm) - Eel River Tobin Well 2016 2016 27 18 none none Generally found in ground and surface water Magnesium (ppm) - Eel River Tobin Well 2013 2016 9.9 19 none none Generally found in ground and surface water Sodium (ppm) - Eel River Tobin Well 2013 2016 9.2 19 none none Generally found in ground and surface water Hardness (ppm) - Eel River Tobin Well 2013 2016 110 120 none none Generally found in ground and surface water

-Any violation of an MCL or AL is asterisked.
+^{}Any violation of an MCL or AL is asterisked.